kkreso/serverless-lambda-sqs-counter/README.md

+You'll need 'serverless-finch' plugin to deploy static web page to S3 and make sure to change endpoint URL in client/dist/index.html before deploying to S3 via 'serverless client deploy'

-This is a simple trigger via get request (fill the URL with the proper endpoint parameters):
+This is the simple trigger via get request where URL should be changed to actual endpoint given during 'serverless deploy':
 ```
 <script>
 var xhr = new XMLHttpRequest();